massgravel/massgrave.dev/office-license-is-not-genuine.md

 -   Goto [config.office.com](https://config.office.com/deploymentsettings)

 -   Select `Office LTSC Professional Plus 2021 - Volume License` in the office suites section.
-You can add Visio and Project apps if you need.
-Customize other things and leave as default where you don't understand something.
+You can add Visio and Project apps if you need them.
+Customize other things and leave them as default where you don't understand something.

 -   Once you go through all the options, click on the export button and it will download a file named `Configuration.xml`